tjmahr/bucld17/README.md

 `data/`: Screened data ready for plotting or modeling.

 Large csv files are saved as compressed `.csv.gz` files.
-The readr package, specifically the function `readr::read_csv()` can automatically uncompress these files.
+The readr package, specifically the function `readr::read_csv()`, can automatically uncompress these files.

 `assets/`: The image files and model caches for the notebooks are stored here.